Know The Facts

 - 4 out of 7 people who recover from a ruptured brain aneurysm will have disabilities.

-- Brain aneurysms are most prevalent in people ages 35 – 60, but can occur in children as well.
-The median age when a Brain Aneurysm occurs is 50 years old and there are generally no warning signs in many instances.
+- Brain aneurysms are most prevalent in people ages 35 – 60, but they do not discriminate and occur in children and seniors alike.
+The median age when a Brain Aneurysm occurs is 50 years old and there are no warning signs in many instances.
 Most aneurysms develop after the age of 40.

 - Women and African Americans are almost 50% more likely to develop a Brain Aneurysm